Station team

 Vice Chair

 Jess joined the board in 2022 as the Director of Web Services.
 She first visited Caño Palma as a Turtle Monitoring Intern in 2014 and returned as a Research Assistant in 2015, reveling in the rich company and tropical diversity that the station has to offer.
-Jess now works as a Project Manager for an environmental consulting company in Monterey, California, where she is also completing her master’s degree in Environmental Science.
+Jess now works as a Project Manager for an environmental consulting company in Monterey, California, where she is also completed her master’s degree in Environmental Science.
 She is especially passionate about tropical and coastal conservation and hopes to continue pursuing these passions in a professional setting.

 -